 Customer Notification: Covid-19 Coronavirus Service Continuity Plan

-As the Government guidance continues to change across the UK and a new system of Local and National Covid Alert Levels are now in place in England, Scotland, Wales and Northern Ireland, we wanted to update you on the work we are doing to keep your weighing and metrology equipment operational and compliant.
+As the Government guidance continues to change across the UK and a new tier of lockdown measures are now in place in England, Scotland, Wales, Southern and Northern Ireland, we wanted to update you on the work we are doing to keep your weighing and metrology equipment operational and compliant.
 We’d like to reassure you that Avery Weigh-Tronix are continuing to operate as normal throughout the UK and Ireland, with no disruption to service, and that our customer equipment uptime and compliance remain a top priority, as does the safety of our employees.

 All our employees have been requested to follow the government and NHS guidelines on self-isolation if either they, or a person they live with has displayed any Coronavirus symptoms.
 We have also requested the adherence to the travel advice outlined by the FCO in the UK and the DFA in Ireland for all our employees and contractors and all non-essential business travel has been postponed.

 To support our new way of working, we have developed new safe working practices that we have sent to all of our customers.
 These Risk Assessment Method Statements (RAMS) are designed to ensure that our employees, while on our customer sites, remain safe and that you have assurance that our working practices meet your site’s COVID-19 health and safety requirements.